Cysharp/UniTask/README.md

     await SceneManager.LoadSceneAsync("scene2");

-    // .WithCancellation enables Cancel, GetCancellationTokenOnDestroy synchornizes with lifetime of GameObject var asset2 = await Resources.LoadAsync<TextAsset>("bar").WithCancellation(this.GetCancellationTokenOnDestroy());
+    // .WithCancellation enables Cancel, GetCancellationTokenOnDestroy synchornizes with lifetime of GameObject
+    // after Unity 2022.2, you can use `destroyCancellationToken` in MonoBehaviour var asset2 = await Resources.LoadAsync<TextAsset>("bar").WithCancellation(this.GetCancellationTokenOnDestroy());

     // .ToUniTask accepts progress callback(and all options), Progress.Create is a lightweight alternative of IProgress<T>